PharmGKB/PharmCAT/docs/FAQs.md

 No, PharmCAT does not copy or transmit any user-input data (i.e. input VCFs or outside call data) off of the system that it's being run on.

+### Does PharmCAT take genotype dosage data?

+No, PharmCAT is designed not to interpret quality control fields or assume genotypes.
+As genotype dosages are presented in a VCF file as quality control fields, PharmCAT will not interpret the field nor make decision on the actual genotypes at the position.

 ## Running PharmCAT